kayladoann/Budget-Tracker/README.md

 # CS290-G22: Budget Tracker
-Final Project Repo for CS 290 Section 001 - Group 22
+Final Group Project Repo for CS 290 Section 001 - Group 22

-## Team Members
-* Cameron Rice
-* Brandon Healey
-* Kayla Doan
-* Reece Morgan

 ## Project Description
 This project is a budget tracker that allows users to set their total budget and add expenses